 For example, a 1924 Chrysler Model B-70, which doesn’t get much time on the road these days, sold for $27,000 at auction while a mid-80s Honda CRX can go for as low as $4,500 according to Road and Track.

-Because vehicle conditions, market conditions and restoration quality varies so widely, there is no one definitive authority on determining collector car values.
+Because vehicle conditions, the market and restoration quality varies so widely, there is no one definitive authority on determining collector car values.
 You can utilize reputable online valuation resources to estimate the current value range for your vehicle.

 Modified Car Classifications